yamautomate/Set-TeamsCustomBackgrounds/README.md

 It supports the "classic" Teams client as well as the "New" (beta) client.

+# Solution Overview
+The Script is being distributed via Intune, so that it runs upon every LogIn/Reboot of a users machine.
+It checks if the files in the Azure Blob exist in the needed Teams Folder (for old and new).
+If the needed picture does not exist, it downloads it to the according folder.

 ## Requierments
 - You have an Azure Storage Account with a Blob
 - You use a SAS that permits the following operations on the container level: